RINEARN/exevalator/java/README.md

 		...
 	}

-On Exevalator, all numbers in expressions will be handled as double-type values, so the result is always double-type.
-However, the computation may fail when an incorrect expression is inputted, or when an undeclared variable is accessed, and so on.
-If a computation failed, "eval" method throws an Exevalator.Exception, so catch and handle it if necessary.
+In Exevalator, all numbers in expressions are handled as double-type values, and the return value is also double-type.
+However, computation may fail due to incorrect expressions, access to undeclared variables, etc. If a computation fails, the "eval" method will throw an Exevalator.Exception, which should be caught and handled appropriately in practical applications.

 <a id="example-code"></a>
-## Example Code
+## How to Compile and Run Example Code

-Simple example code "java/Example*.java" are bundled in this repository.
+Simple example codes such as "java/Example*.java" are bundled in this repository.
 You can compile and run them as follows:

 	cd java
 	javac Exevalator.java
 	javac Example1.java
 	java Example1

-"Example1.java" is an example for computing the value of "1.2 + 3.4" by using Exevalator.
-Its code is almost the same as "YourClass" in the previous section:
+"Example1.java" demonstrates how to compute the value "1.2 + 3.4" using Exevalator.
+Its code is similar to the "YourClass" example in the previous section:

 	...
 	double result = exevalator.eval("1.2 + 3.4");

-The result is:
+The result will be displayed as:

 	result: 4.6

-As the above, the computed value of "1.2 + 3.4" will be displayed.
-You can compile/run other examples in the same way.
+As shown above, the computed value of "1.2 + 3.4" will be displayed.
+You can compile and run other examples in the same manner.

-Also, a benchmark program "java/Benchmark.java" for measuring processing speed of Exevalator is bundled in this repository.
-You can compile/run it in the same way as other example code.
+Additionally, a benchmark program "java/Benchmark.java" for measuring the processing speed of Exevalator is also included in this repository.
+You can compile and run it in the same way as the other example codes.

 <a id="features"></a>
 ## Features

-The followings are main features of Exevalator.
+The following are the main features of Exevalator:

 ### 1. Evaluate (Compute) Expressions

-As shown in previous sections, Exevalator can evaluate (compute) the value of an expression:
+As demonstrated in previous sections, Exevalator can evaluate the value of an expression:

 	double result = exevalator.eval("(-(1.2 + 3.4) * 5) / 2");
 	// result: -11.5

 	(See: java/Example2.java)

-As the above, you can use "+" (addition), "-" (subtraction and unary-minus operation), "\*" (multiplication), and "/" (division) operators in an expression.
-In order of operations, "multiplications and divisions" are prioritized than "additions and subtractions".
+You can use operators such as "+" (addition), "-" (subtraction and unary-minus operation), "*" (multiplication), and "/" (division) in expressions.
+Multiplications and divisions are prioritized over additions and subtractions in the order of operations.

 ### 2. Use Variables

-You can use variables in expressions:
+You can declare variables programmatically using Exevalator's "declareVariable" method during application development, allowing these variables to be freely used within expressions:

-	// Declare a variable available in expressions exevalator.declareVariable("x");
+	// Declare a variable to be used in expressions exevalator.declareVariable("x");
 	exevalator.writeVariable("x", 1.25);

-	// Compute the expression in which the above variable is used double result = exevalator.eval("x + 1");
+	// Evaluate the expression using the declared variable double result = exevalator.eval("x + 1");
 	// result: 2.25

 	(See: java/Example3.java)

-If you change the value of a variable very frequently, access to the variable by the address as follows:
+For more frequent variable value updates, access the variable by address for faster performance:

 	int address = exevalator.declareVariable("x");
 	exevalator.writeVariableAt(address, 1.25);